isomerpages/moe-acspri/_our-programmes/Science/Programmes.md

 collect evidence, and discuss their findings with peers, ensuring a deep and interactive learning experience.</p>
 <p>Teachers are equipped with multiple approaches to maximize the learning
-potential of each kit, ensuring that lessons are dynamic and student-centered.
+potential of each kit, ensuring that lessons are dynamic and student-centred.
 The SPARKLE Kits exemplify the department’s commitment to "hands-on, minds-on" learning.
 They create a rich environment where students can experiment, discuss, and develop a deeper appreciation for scientific concepts, making